VegaDeftwing/opinionatedeng/chapters/2-arch.md

  `file -> new file`  Then, down at the bottom right of the editor you should see something that says `plain text` click that and a box will appear asking for the name of the language you're working with.
 Obviously chose python.

 alright, now we're ready to code!
-Let's put a bit more interesting of a progam in and then we'll talk about what it does line by line.
+Let's put a bit more interesting of a program in and then we'll talk about what it does line by line.
 I stole this code from https://matplotlib.org/2.0.2/examples/animation/animate_decay.html

 ```python
 #!/bin/python3